TERM 2 2018

 Students will consolidate their mathematical knowledge by relating what they learn to real life problems and to other areas of the curriculum.
 They are encouraged to use a variety of strategies to solve mathematical problems.

-The Grade 4 teachers will work alongside each child to encourage them to develop skills and concepts through explicit teaching in both whole class and small focus groups.
+The Grade 4 teachers will work with students to develop skills and concepts through explicit teaching in both whole class and small focus groups.
 Mental calculation and the teaching of efficient strategies is a priority.
-Students are encouraged to develop skills in estimation, with the use of concrete materials used to support their mathematical explorations.
+Students are encouraged to develop skills in estimation and use materials to explore and develop deep understanding of maths concepts.

 Students’ understanding of Mathematics is assessed using standardised tools and rich assessment tasks.

 This term’s Science unit is Earth and Space - Earth Beneath Our Feet.
 Students will formulate and investigate questions such as: How do soil, rocks and landscapes change over time?
 What different kinds of soil is there?
 How do we use different rocks in our everyday lives?
 They will explore the factors that influence the erosion of soil and pose questions for investigations.
 They will work in small collaborative groups throughout this unit, encouraging them to share their knowledge and expertise with each other.

 Later this term, our integrated topic will be Healthy Body, Healthy Minds.
 This unit will focus on well-being, what it means to be healthy, how we can keep ourselves healthy, and the daily choices we make.
 We will be hearing from different members of our community who work in these fields to speak to us about their area of expertise.
 Students will be studying nutrition, exercise and mindfulness techniques before completing their own health related project.
 If you work in the health or well-being industry and are interested in potentially speaking to the class, please let your child’s teacher know.